daleysoftware/aerofs-upstart/README.md

 autmatically and installed.
 An an aerofs user will be created and upstart will be configured for you.

-This is the best way to install AeroFS on headless Ubuntu in most cases.
+This is the best way to install AeroFS on headless systems in most cases.

 A convenient one-line shell command to execute this script without having to clone this repository: